 Brute Force Attacks – A Look At the Numbers

 We went back 30 days and pulled a list of the Top 40 usernames and passwords being used by attackers on WordPress sites specifically.
-Over that period we were averaging approximately 15,400 Brute Force attempts a minute, at its peak we were blocking close to 89,400 a minute.
+Over that period we were averaging approximately 15,400 brute force per minute.
+At its peak we were blocking close to 89,400 per minute.

 Note: When someone uses the word attack it can be very ambiguous.
 To help clarify, when we say it in relation to Brute Force and access, we’re referring to attempts against the access point – i.e., wp-admin, wp-login.php, etc…